 Generative Dictionaries on the Web

-"Generative dictionary" here means any web site, bot, or other computational thing that generates new words in an existing language, and assigns them meanings.
+"Generative dictionary" here means any web site, bot, or other computational thing that generates new words in an existing language, and assigns them meanings in that language.

-If you know of anything else that belongs in this list, want to submit a correction, or want your own work to be removed from this list, you can contact me at this email address.
+If you would like your own work removed from this list, you can contact me by email.

 – Robin Hill